call-report/public-docs/docs/datasources/attributes.md

 #### Relationships

-Lists each entity's relationship to another, with repspect to if an institution is owned or owns another institution.
+Lists each entity's relationship to another, with respect to if an institution is owned or owns another institution.

 ##### Important Note when Analyzing Relationship Data